-- (a) Bids will be assessed in accordance with the entire requirement of the bid solicitation including the technical evaluation criteria in Attachment 1 to Part 4. - (b) An evaluation team composed of representatives of Canada will evaluate the bids.
+(a) Bids will be assessed in accordance with the entire requirement of the bid solicitation including the technical" evaluation criteria.

+(b) An evaluation team composed of representatives of Canada will evaluate the bids.

 4.1.1.
 Technical Evaluation

 Mandatory and point-rated technical evaluation criteria are included in Attachment 1 to Part 4.